After a mastectomy or an injury, breast reconstruction surgery can restore your confidence, and make you feel younger and healthier.

 Sometimes breast reconstruction surgery can be completed at the same time as mastectomy surgery.
 Other patients will need to wait to have reconstructive surgery.
 Breast reconstruction surgery is not possible for every woman who has had a mastectomy.
-Dr. Appel will discuss your specific case and inform you of your options.
+Our surgeons will discuss your specific case and inform you of your options.

 What does breast reconstruction surgery involve?